-Before you go, review our wilderness paddling tips to make sure your experience is the best that it can be.
-Look over our safety and stewardship information and additional resources to prepare yourself for a safe, satisfying adventure.
+Before you go, look over our safety and stewardship information and additional resources to prepare yourself for a safe, satisfying adventure.

 Wilderness Paddling Tips

-- Review these 11 suggested routes – most are laid-back paddle trips.
+- Review the 11 suggested paddling trips– most are laid-back paddling routes.

-- Print the map for the paddling trip you plan to embark upon.
+- Print and bring the map for the paddling trip you plan to embark upon.

-- Allow plenty of time, keeping tides, currents and wind factors into account.
+- Allow plenty of time for your trip.
+Keep tides, currents and wind factors in mind.

 - Plan ahead: Check weather and tidal conditions (see “additional resources” below).